-Alcohol and drug abuse can trigger a psychotic episode.
-A psychotic episode can also be triggered if you suddenly stop taking a drug or drinking alcohol after using it for a long time.
+A person can also experience a psychotic episode if they suddenly stop drinking alcohol or taking drugs after using them for a long time.
 This is known as withdrawal.

-You can also experience psychosis after drinking large amounts of alcohol or if you are high on drugs.
+It's also possible to experience psychosis after drinking large amounts of alcohol or if you're high on drugs.

 Drugs known to trigger psychotic episodes include:

 - mephedrone (MCAT or miaow)